 The field must remain empty.
 If it's filled, the submission will be flagged as spam (100 points).

-Timestamp validation prevents bots that submit forms instantly.
-Real users take at least a couple seconds to fill out a form.
+Timestamp validation stops bots that submit forms instantly.
+Real users take at least a couple of seconds to fill out a form; bots fire in milliseconds.
+Pair this with the honeypot above and you stop bots from submitting forms without a single CAPTCHA in sight.

 <!-- Hidden input for timestamp -->